tongson/taarr/README.md

 rr namespace/script/
 ```

+# Environment Variables

+Any environment variable prefixed with `rr` are passed to the script.

+For example, the `rrUSERNAME=test` environment variable is passed to the script as `USERNAME=test`

 # TUTORIAL

 In the source tree, the *TUTORIAL* directory contains a hierarchy that persistently enables IP forwarding through sysctl upon the remote SSH host named *avocado*